 Scope and arrangement

-The Clarence Cameron White Papers, 1901-1940, n.d., consist of biographical information, correspondence, contracts, financial records, programs, newspaper clippings, other printed material, manuscript music, other writings, and photographs, documenting the first thirty years of White's career as composer, violinist, and teacher.
+The Clarence Cameron White Papers, 1901-1940, consist of biographical information, correspondence, contracts, financial records, programs, newspaper clippings, other printed material, manuscript music, and other writing, documenting the first thirty years of White's career as composer, violinist, and teacher.
 These years represent a very fruitful portion of White's life, during which he received his musical training and wrote a great many of his compositions.

-The Clarence Cameron White papers are arranged in seven series:
+The Clarence Cameron White papers are arranged in six series:

 -